spbroot/sipdoorbell/README.md

   In this configuration, the SIP call hangup is performed by sending the DTMF code "#".
 Replace "sndcode %23" with the required value

-* Download the necessary files to generate a video stream
+* Download the necessary files

   ```
   cd /opt